UnoLUL/CompsciProjectEnviro/README.md

 **IMPORTANT**
-the standalone installs do not come with the excel document i had in mind, if you would like to download the document i used for all the testing (~20k collums) i have put a link below
+the standalone installs do not come with the excel document i had in mind, if you would like to download the document i used for all the testing (~20k rows) i have put a link below

 | Type| Download |
 |---------|---------|